fprime-community/fprime-tutorial-arduino-blinker/docs/full-integration.md

 }
 ```

 This code tells the GPIO driver to open pin LED_BUILTIN (usually pin 13) as an output pin.
+If your device does not have a built in LED, select a GPIO pin of your choice.

 > In `led-blinker` build the deployment and resolve any errors before continuing.